Prevent Child Abuse in Utah

 How do I report child abuse in Utah?

-If you suspect child abuse or neglect is occurring, please call the Utah 24/7 hotline at 1-855-323-3237 or contact your local law enforcement agency.
+If you suspect child abuse or neglect is occurring, please call the Utah 24/7 hotline at 1-855-323-3237, submit an online report, or contact local law enforcement agency.

 Disclaimer: Please ensure the information and courses meet requirements for your organization and circumstances and align with what your state Department of Human Services requires.
-The state requirements and child abuse and human trafficking statistics listed on this page are current as of May 13th, 2021 to meet the best information available.
+The state requirements and child abuse and human trafficking statistics listed on this page are current as of February 22nd, 2023 to meet the best information available.
 State requirements may change and it is your responsibility to know your state mandated reporter requirements and the process for online child abuse prevention training.
-Compass Child Protection Training can not guarantee acceptance by your school, organization, or state Division of Child and Family Services.
+Compass Abuse Prevention Services can not guarantee acceptance by your school, organization, or state Division of Child and Family Services.
 If there is a child abuse emergency, call 911 immediately.